 The country never had a government that worked for all its citizens without bias of religion or caste.
 The continuance of reservation policies even after nearly seventy years of independence in government jobs, educational institutions and other areas is a testimony to this erroneous approach.
 It was totally against the spirit under which such reservation policies were formulated in the first place for a restricted period of ten years.
 The continuance of these policies for so many decades only highlights the inefficiencies and failures of the governments who could never meet the development needs of the nation.
 The root cause of this state of affairs was the total lack of focus on the real India that lives in rural and semi rural areas across the nation.
 The guiding principle for those in power was that if the masses were kept poor and uneducated, they could always be fooled to give votes on either false promises or use of muscle power.
 This approach also helped to promote dynastic politics and encouraged criminality in politics which gave rise to leaders of dubious quality whose selfish interests prevailed over national interests.

 Today we have a government and leader who are keen to address the basic needs of the common man while pursuing the larger aim of taking India on an accelerated growth path.
-Schemes like ‘Swachh Bharat’, ‘Ujjwala’ and ‘Jana Dhan Yojana’ are all aimed at the common man that will go a long way in improving the overall quality of his life.
+Schemes or Sarkariniti like ‘Swachh Bharat’, ‘Ujjwala’ and ‘Jana Dhan Yojana’ are all aimed at the common man that will go a long way in improving the overall quality of his life.
 Opposition parties are quick to point out that they too had come out with similar schemes from time to time in the past.
 However they forget that most such initiatives just remained as part of their false promise portfolios and never really touched the life of the masses in a meaningful way.
 On the contrary the present government has succeeded and achieved more in two years what the past governments could not do in five decades.

 Mr Modi is an extremely accomplished orator who has a great connect with the audience.
 No other contemporary political leader in the country even comes close to him.
 He does not shy away from giving retorts to his opponents when required but invariably does it with humour and a finesse that others lack.
 This pleases the crowds to no end.
 His sincerity towards the nation and its people reflects in his deeds, his words and above all in his body language.
 Unfortunately when you see most others leaders this positivity is either missing or very nominal.
 Hardly any political leader in the history of independent India has a cleaner image than Mr Modi as far as corruption is concerned.
 The authoritarian style of functioning, questioned by many of his detractors, is actually seen as a strong attribute by the common man in Mr Modi.
 Mr Modi has touched millions of Indians with his grass root level schemes that ensure their inclusion in the development process.
 Many may not realise this but schemes like Aadhar Card, Jana Dhana and MUDRA Yojana also provide a unique identity (and dignity) to an otherwise obscure individual who till now hardly counted since he was just part of a huge mass of humanity.
 Last but not the least he has a vision for the nation that he is not afraid to spell out again and again so that it also becomes the vision of 1.3 billion Indians.